ClimateImpactLab/downscaleCMIP6/infrastructure/kubernetes/README.md

 # downscaleCMIP6-infra-argo
-Kuberenetes internals and Argo Workflow configuration for CMIP6 downscaling project.
+Kubernetes internals and Argo Workflow configuration for CMIP6 downscaling project.

 Manifests for Argo Workflow itself are in `./argo/`.
 The `./workflows-default/` directory contains manifests required to run analysis Workflows. `./minio/` is a configuration Helm Chart to deploy the artifact repository.
 Cluster internals are mostly managed with `argocd`.
 The hard infrastructure we're deploying on top of is in `/infrastructure/terraform/`.